russmaxdesign/portfolio/Russ-Weakley-Resume-extended.md

 ## 4. Earlier career

 ### UX Designer / UI Developer, WhistleOut
 **February 2015 to December 2015**

-Built a responsive component and layout pattern library for WhistleOut’s digital products, combining UI development, design systemisation and accessibility.
+Built responsive component and layout libraries for WhistleOut’s digital products, combining front-end development, design systems and accessibility.

-* Developed HTML, CSS and LESS frameworks and pattern libraries.
-* Built reusable components and responsive layouts with accessibility requirements incorporated from the outset.
-* Helped improve consistency, usability and accessibility across WhistleOut’s websites.

 ### UI Developer and Accessibility Specialist, Fiserv
 **2013 to 2014**

-Provided accessibility advice and implementation support across a large banking application.
+Provided accessibility advice and implementation support across a large banking application, working directly with developers on accessible UI components and complex interfaces.

-* Provided accessibility guidance for UI component implementation.
-* Worked directly with developers to resolve accessibility issues in complex banking interfaces.
-* Developed HTML and CSS pattern libraries aligned with accessibility standards.
-* Translated accessibility requirements into practical front-end solutions.

 ### UX/UI Designer and Accessibility Specialist, Australian Museum
 **January 1998 to December 2013**

-Led the design and development of museum websites and web applications, with a strong focus on accessibility, UX and front-end development.
+Led design and development of museum websites and digital products, combining accessibility, UX, front-end development and research with people with disabilities.

-* Designed and developed accessible websites and digital experiences.
-* Applied accessibility and usability principles throughout design and development.
-* Developed reusable front-end patterns and component libraries.
-* Conducted usability research and testing, including research with people with disabilities.

 ### Web Manager, Australian Museum
 **March 2005 to January 2006**

-Managed museum web projects, supervising three full-time staff and several contractors.
+Managed museum web projects and supervised three full-time staff and several contractors.

-### UX/UI Designer and Accessibility Specialist, Max Design
+### Founder / UX/UI Designer and Accessibility Specialist, Max Design
 **January 1990 to February 2014**

-Founded and managed Max Design, a Sydney-based web development business specialising in accessibility, UX and UI design.

-Clients included Sensis, Microsoft Australia, Sydney Morning Herald, Amnesty International Australia and Reed Publishing.
+Founded and managed a web development business specialising in accessibility, UX, UI design and training.
+Clients included Microsoft Australia, Sensis, Sydney Morning Herald, Amnesty International Australia and Reed Publishing, with training delivered in Australia, Singapore, New Zealand and the United States.

-* Designed and developed accessible, standards-compliant websites.
-* Provided accessibility, UX and front-end development services.
-* Worked directly with developers and organisations to resolve accessibility and usability issues.
-* Delivered training on HTML, CSS, web standards and accessibility from 2005 onwards.
-* Delivered workshops in Australia and internationally, including Singapore, New Zealand and the United States.
-* Published technical articles and resources explaining web standards and accessibility concepts for developers.
-* Worked with organisations to improve the accessibility and usability of digital products.

 ---